theforeman/hammer-cli-foreman/README.md

 How to test
 ------------
-Please read our [testing documentation](doc/testing.md#testing-hammer-commands) for more information about how to write and run tests.
+Please read our [testing documentation](doc/testing.md#testing-hammer-commands) for more information about how to write and run tests. good test

 License